Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Introduction

-To gather the advantages of the long-sequence processing methods above, in this paper, we introduce a \textbf{Sim}ple learning framework with three typical operations: \textbf{C}hunk, \textbf{A}lign, and \textbf{S}elect, which we call as \textbf{SimCAS}.
-In more detail, SimCAS first chunks the input long text into a sub-sequence batch then feeds the batch through specially designed encoding blocks with an inter-chunk aligning mechanism, and finally selects semantically representative hidden representation via a contextual selection module.
-To align the global semantic information among chunks, we introduce a sequential batch alignment (SBA) operation to calibrate the start and end token embeddings with each batch in the encoder layers.
-For learning the selector, inspired by the recent success of reinforcement learning in NLP~\citep{ouyang2022training}, we adopt the Proximal Policy Optimization (PPO) \cite{DBLP:journals/corr/SchulmanWDRK17} algorithm to train the selector, where the transformer decoder is treated as the environment and the task evaluation metric is regarded as the reward for actions.
-To evaluate the effectiveness of our SimCAS, we conduct experiments on three long-document datasets (arXiv, GovReport, and PubMed), two multi-document datasets (Multi-News and WCEP), and one reading comprehension dataset (NarrativeQA).
-Empirical results show that SimCAS can outperform other long-sequence processing baselines and is highly scalable.
+To gather the advantages of the methods above, we introduce a \textbf{Sim}ple yet effective learning framework with three typical operations: \textbf{C}hunk, \textbf{A}lign, and \textbf{S}elect (\text{SimCAS}).
+In detail, SimCAS first chunks the input sequence into a batch of sub-sequences then feeds each subsequence forward the elaborately designed encoding blocks with an inter-chunk alignment mechanism.
+Finally, the most semantically representative hidden representations are selected via a tailored selection policy to compress the overall sequence length.
+To align the semantic information across sub-sequence chunks, we introduce a sequential batch alignment operation to calibrate the start and end token embeddings of each sub-sequence in the encoder layers.
+To learn the selector policy, inspired by the recent success of reinforcement learning in NLP~\citep{ouyang2022training}, we adopt the Proximal Policy Optimization (PPO) \citep{DBLP:journals/corr/SchulmanWDRK17} algorithm with the decoder treated as the environment.
+Moreover, we use the attention scores and output likelihood to calculate effective rewards for the selector's policy optimization.
+To verify the effectiveness of SimCA, we conducted comprehensive experiments on seven long-context datasets from the domains of document-level summarization, multi-document summarization, and reading comprehension.
+The empirical results show that SimCAS outperforms other long-sequence processing baselines with high-level scalability.
+The main contributions of this paper are: \begin{itemize}[leftmargin=0.4cm] \item We propose a simple yet effective long-sequence processing framework, which noticeably extends the application range of existing full-attention PLMs.
+Unlike prior works compromising the performance on short sequences, our method maintains satisfying performances processing either short or long contexts. \item We discover that transformers can be conceptualized as simulation environments for policy learning.
+We leverage transformers' attention scores and output likelihoods to optimize the selector policy to compress the long-sequence information.
+The optimized selector policy meanwhile facilitates the transformer to concentrate more on hidden states with high semantic importance. \item We conduct comprehensive experiments illustrating that SimCAS consistently surpasses previous baselines.
+Furthermore, we provide model scaling, efficiency comparisons, and ablation studies to substantiate the superior performance of our proposed method. \end{itemize}